-- 1. General Requirements for All Income Averaging Proposals: - a.
-Proposals must include a detailed explanation of why income averaging is being proposed, and owners must agree in writing to the compliance implications; - b.
-Proposals will not be accepted without evidence of consent by the Syndicator, Management Agent and Lender of the use of income averaging;
+- 1. All Average Income proposals to CHFA must include the following: - a.
+A detailed explanation of why income averaging is being proposed and owners must agree in writing to the compliance implications; - b.
+Evidence of consent by the Syndicator, Management Agent and Lender for the use of the average income set-aside; - c.
+Demonstration by the Owner/Management Agent of the capacity to administer the compliance components specific to income averaging including adequate written policies and compliance software;

-- c.
-Owners are encouraged to consider underwriting to an average less than 60% AMI (e.g. 55% AMI) to provide additional flexibility when meeting the income averaging set-aside test; - d.
-Owner/ Management Agent must demonstrate capacity to administer the compliance components specific to income averaging including adequate written policies and compliance software; - e.
-Owner must approve and document any changes to unit designations.
-Proposal must include written policies and procedures for managing unit designations throughout the extended use period; - f.
-The development must establish unit parity in regard to bedroom size by income band (i.e. larger units cannot all be targeted to households in higher AMI bands); - g.
-Owners of multi-building developments must agree to elect to treat all the buildings as one project when completing Section 8b on Form 8609; - h.
-The AMI bands must be supported by a market study; and - i.
+- d.
+Authorization by the Owner to approve and document any changes to unit designations.
+Proposal must include written policies and procedures for managing unit designations throughout the extended use period; - e.
+The ability to demonstrate unit parity in regard to bedroom size by income band (i.e. larger units cannot all be targeted to households in higher AMI bands); - f.
+Owners of multi-building developments must agree to elect to treat all the buildings as one project when completing Section 8b on Form 8609; - g.
+The AMI bands must be supported by a market study; and - h.
 All LIHTC rents should be at least 10% below market rents. - 2.
-Additional Requirements for Developments Already Approved or Awarded: - a.
-CHFA will not consider any proposal that includes an increase to 9% LIHTCs; - b.
+Generally, MSA elections would not be changed after an application for tax credits has been submitted.
+In the event the applicant is reconsidering its proposal, the following items should be considered: - a.
+CHFA will not consider any proposal that includes an increase to 9% LIHTCs or changes in points related commitments; - b.
 Depending on the magnitude of the proposed changes, reconsideration by the CHFA Board of Directors may be required, and/or the Mortgagor may incur additional fees; - c.
 The proposal must maintain the requirements of any CHFA/DOH funding award; - d.
-A revised Consolidated Application and associated exhibits may be required; - e.
-Sufficient time must be allowed for CHFA to underwrite the new proposal; and - f.
-If the use of income averaging triggers higher fees for compliance monitoring, the increase will need to be incorporated into the project budget. - 3.
-Additional Requirements for Developments that have Already Initial Closed: - a.
-Proposals will only be considered for Developments that have not yet executed form 8609; - b.
-The proposal must create additional Qualified Units and allow for a reduction to scarce State resources (e.g. funding from CHFA, DOH, or another State agency); - c.
-The proposal must continue to meet the requirements of Section 42 and Section 142 of the Internal Revenue Code; and - d.
-Set-aside elections made in the Extended Low-Income Housing Commitment executed at initial closing and recorded on the land records may need to be amended. - 4.
-Additional Requirements for Developments that have Received a 9% LIHTC Award: - a.
-The proposal must include all the items for which points were awarded, including maintaining sufficient levels of 25% AMI units and unrestricted market rate units; - b.
-25% AMI units may be counted at 30% AMI for purposes of income averaging, but the ELIHC shall require those units to be restricted to households at or below 25% of AMI; and - c.
-The proposal must continue to meet the requirements of Section 42 of the Internal Revenue Code. - 5.
-Additional Requirements for Developments with Financing Approved by the CHFA Board of Directors but Not Yet Initial Closed:

-- a.
-The proposal must create additional Qualified Units and allow for a reduction to scarce State resources (e.g. ITA, DOH, etc.); - b.
-The proposal must maintain QAP points items (if applicable); and - c.
-The proposal must continue to meet the requirements of Section 42 and Section 142 of the Internal Revenue Code. - 6.
-Additional Compliance Considerations for Owners/ Management Agents: - a.
+The approval of the average income set-aside shall be made at the discretion of CHFA based on, but not limited to, updated underwriting, the complexity of the LIHTC compliance, consideration of applicable Section 42 requirements, fair housing laws and the irrevocable nature of the minimum set-aside election. - 3.
+Compliance Considerations for Owners/Management Agents: - a.
 The deadline to meet the MSA remains the same.
-The owner must certify to CHFA that the income averaging MSA was satisfied on 12/31 of the second year the project was placed in service; - b.
-Once a MSA is selected on the 8609, it is irrevocable; - c.
-Out of compliance Qualified Units (e.g., over-income tenants, failed physical inspection, and failed student) may not be included in the calculation for the income average of a project; - d.
-If two or more Qualified Units become over income at the same time, the owner must make a reasonable effort to designate the next available market rate unit at the lower AMI of the two units.
-Owners must carefully document all decisions made with respects to the Next Available Unit Rule in properties employing the income averaging MSA; - e.
-Projects utilizing the income averaging MSA that have 100% LIHTC Qualified Units will not be considered for the recertification waiver; and - f.
+The owner must certify to CHFA that the income averaging MSA was satisfied on 12/31 of the second year the project was placed-in-service; - b.
+CHFA will document the irrevocable income averaging MSA election in the Extended Low-Income Housing Commitment (ELIHC); - c.
+Once a MSA is selected on the 8609, it is irrevocable; - d.
+Out of compliance Qualified Units (e.g., over-income tenants, failed physical inspection, and failed student) may not be included in the calculation for the income average of a project; - e.
+If two (2) or more Qualified Units become over income at the same time, the owner must make a reasonable effort to designate the next available market rate unit at the lower AMI of the two units.
+Owners must carefully document all decisions made with respects to the Next Available Unit Rule in properties employing the income averaging MSA;

+- f.
+Projects utilizing the income averaging MSA that have 100% LIHTC Qualified Units will not be considered for the recertification waiver; and - g.
 In addition to maintaining the development's application fraction, unit parity must be maintained throughout the compliance and extended use period with regards to bedroom size by income designation.